Smooth one-dimensional topological field theories are vector bundles with connection: From -categories to smooth -categories

+When the spaces are Reedy fibrant, the homotopy fibered product can be computed as the ordinary fibered product.

-into the homotopy fibered product is a weak equivalence.
-For any Segal space~$C$, let $\pi_0 C$ denote the underlying homotopy category whose objects are 0-simplices of~$C(0)$ and whose morphisms from~$x_0$ to~$x_1$ are the connected components of the homotopy fiber of~$C(1)$ over~$(x_0,x_1)$ for the projection $d_0\times d_1\colon C(1)\to C(0)\times C(0)$.
-For a Segal space~$C$ let $C_\equiv\subset C(1)$ be the subspace consisting of connected components of the above fiber that correspond to isomorphisms in the homotopy category.
+To obtain a category of Segal spaces into which the category of categories can be naturally embedded, it is important to also enforce a \emph{completeness condition} that we recall presently.
+For any Segal space~$C$, let $h C$ denote the underlying homotopy category.
+This is an ordinary category defined by Rezk~\cite[\S5]{Rezk}, whose objects are 0-simplices of~$C(0)$ and whose morphisms from~$x_0$ to~$x_1$ are the connected components of the homotopy fiber of~$C(1)$ over~$(x_0,x_1)$ for the projection For a Segal space~$C$, let $C_\equiv\subset C(1)$ be the subspace consisting of connected components of the above fiber that correspond to isomorphisms in the homotopy category.
+Rezk shows that the degeneracy map $s_0\colon C(0)\to C(1)$ factors through the subspace~$C_\equiv$.